-Porting tips and techniques
+Porting and development tips

 When you're ready to build and port your app to POWER, use these resources to help get you started.